 Citation wins in a tune-up race for the winter stakes at Santa Anita.
 He would go on to run 2nd in 5 straight races before finally winning again in June at Golden Gate Park.

-According to Phil Georgeff, William Wright’s obsession with reaching the one million mark in earnings (a feat he eventually reached) ruined Citation’s legacy.
+According to Phil Georgeff, Warren Wright’s obsession with reaching the one million mark in earnings (a feat he eventually reached) ruined Citation’s legacy.
 After winning 27 of 29 races in 1947-48, he won only 5 out of 16 races in 1950-51.
 Three of those wins came in 1951 when he reeled off victories in his final three starts, capping off his career with a victory over the Bewitch in the Hollywood Gold Cup.
 Georgeff concluded: “Had Citation stayed ‘retired’ following the end of a three-year-old career, a campaign not even Secretariet could match, his achieved fame as racing’s all-time ‘greatest thoroughbred’ would have stood the test of time.”